✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 How it Works:

-• Now, you need to group similar tasks.
+• Group similar tasks.

 • The first column is about the results you wish to get.